 Section I:

-Title or descriptive statement of the Independent Study.
+Title or descrip tive statement of the Independent Study.

-Purpose of the Independent Study.
+2. Purpose of the Independent Study.

-2. Tarpose of the macpenache study.
+Z. raipose or the inappinatin staay.

-Program and/or student objectives and experiences for t he Independent Study.
+3. Program and/o r student objectives and experiences for the Independent Study v.

+I Togramana state in objectives and experiences for the independent state ,.

-Method used to evaluate the objectives (e.g., oral/writter examination, paper, report, observation, etc.).
+4. Method used to o evaluate the objectives (e.g., oral/written examination, paper, report, observation, etc.).

+- method daed t Sevarate the objectives (e.g., oral written examination, paper, report observation, etc.,

-Section II: (To be completed at the end of the semester)
+completed at the end of the semester)

-How well were the program and/or student objectives ac hieved/not achieved/
+How well were the program and/or student objectives achieved/not achieved? '

-Number of credits : Grade
+N-1-4-19- C-1-

-Number of credits : •
+Number of credits : Grade:

 Faculty Signature: Date:

 Student Signature: Date:

 Student PSU ID #: